Family Therapists in Rhode Island

 Find the best family therapists in Rhode Island.
 Family can be a source of love and encouragement, but relationships with parents, siblings, children and other relatives can also give rise to mental health conditions like anxiety and depression.
 Family therapists help clients with a range of issues including parent-child conflict, friction with siblings, cultural conflict, and abuse.

-Family therapy sessions typically last 45 minutes to an hour.
-Therapists use a range of approaches to treat family issues including acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), mindfulness practice, and traditional talk therapy.
+Family therapy sessions can last 45 minutes to more than an hour.
+Therapists use a range of approaches to treat family issues, including but not limited to: acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), family systems therapy, and mindfulness practice.
 Some approaches are meant for individual therapy, while others may require two or more family members to attend.

 Find vetted family therapists in Rhode Island below.
 Click on any therapist to watch an introductory video and book a free initial call to find a great fit!
 To refine your search, add your fee range under ‘Payment options’.
 For help from home or the office, check ‘Online video sessions’ under ‘Locations.'